 Making purchases online may be the new normal, but having packages stolen from your porch should not be.
 As residential package delivery grows, so does the need for consumers to be vigilant against porch theft.

-Porch pirates steal packages left on your doorstep.
-The majority of U.S. households have packages delivered to their homes on a regular basis, so the opportunities for porch pirates to strike are plentiful.
+Box bandits steal packages left on your doorstep.
+The majority of U.S. households have packages delivered to their homes on a regular basis, so the opportunities for box bandits to strike are plentiful.

 Many people associate porch theft with the holiday season, but the reality is not so straightforward.
 Porch piracy certainly spikes when more packages are delivered in the end-of-year rush, but the threat is present throughout the year.
 “Porch theft is a crime of opportunity that can happen year-round,” says Dan O’Connor, U.S. network manager for UPS Access Point® network.

-While installing home security systems is certainly a preventative measure, it doesn’t necessarily stop porch pirates, because they can be on and off your property in a flash.
+While installing home security systems is certainly a preventative measure, it doesn’t necessarily stop box bandits, because they can be on and off your property in a flash.
 Although the video footage may help determine what happened and help authorities ultimately apprehend the thief, it does not change the fact your package got taken without permission.

 In any event, the challenge of porch theft is certainly getting more attention these days in what is a booming time for e-commerce.
 The total volume of packages shipped globally continues to rise, with UPS alone moving 5.2 billion packages and documents worldwide in 2018.
 Shoppers are increasingly comfortable shopping online.
 85% of U.S. consumers surveyed for the 2018 UPS Pulse of the Online Shopper™ survey expressed satisfaction with their e-commerce experience.